Confluence of algebraic rewriting systems: Confluence of algebraic polygraphs modulo

-We finish the proof of this case with a similar argument as in Step 1, using repeated inductions that terminate after a finite number of steps because the order $\prec$ is well-founded.
+We conclude the proof of this case with a similar argument as in Step 1, using repeated double inductions terminating after a finite number of steps by well-foundedness of the order $\prec_{\Paux}$.